MicrosoftDocs/xamarin-docs/docs/tools/dotnet-embedding/limitations.md

 Currently .NET Embedding does not support bitcode on iOS, which is enabled for some Xcode project templates.
 This will have to be disabled to successfully link generated frameworks.

+.NET Embedding cannot generate bitcode because Xamarin.iOS does not support it.
+Bitcode is not supported on Xamarin.iOS for a couple reasons:

+* generating bitcode makes binaries larger and leads to longer build time.

+* there is no major benefit to generating bitcode.
+Xcode would be able to recompile the bitcode, but not optimize or modify it.

 ![Bitcode Option](images/ios-bitcode-option.png)